RoboISM/ISHANA-2021/Submission guidlines/README.md

 6. Maximum possible score one can get is **0**.
 7. For every step you take you are penalised **0.5**
 8. If you are at (x, y) then next possible pixel values are (x+1, y), (x-1, y), (x, y+1), (x, y-1) only.
 9. Each skip in pixel is penalised too.
-Penalty is calculated as x*(x+1)/2 if x is less than 15 and (x-15)*(x-14)/2 where is the excess number of change in pixel value.
+Penalty per skip will increase with number of consecutive skipped step.
-If there are 3 occurences of skip with 5, 8, 18 skips in pixels respectively the penalty will be 10, 28, 135.
+For example if there are 3 occurences of skip with 5, 8, 18 skips in pixels respectively the penalty can be 10, 28, 135.
 10. Leaving the road will be penalised in the same fashion.
 11. **All you need is Vision**